What is My Bachelor Fantasy?

 - Once a contestant is chosen they are no longer available to be drafted (no duplicates)

 - In my experience, this type of draft leads a very engaging season.
 It increases competition, since only one team can draft the “Jordan Rodgers” frontrunner of the season, and it ensures somebody in the league will be rooting for each and every contestant.
 Sometimes the last round picks go way farther than expected (ahem, Eric from Rachel’s season)

 - If this isn’t your style, choose any draft format you would like!
 No matter what you choose, you can still use this site for scoring

 Role of Commissioner:

 Commissioners should check the Weekly Points page each week for contestant point totals.
+For each Monday episode, scores will be posted by no later than the following Friday.
 Download the excel score sheet from each week’s post to make scoring a breeze!
 Send an update to your league each week with the point totals so everyone knows how their team is doing; this is also the perfect avenue for smack talk, engagement predictions, discussion of trades, etc.

 - Select a prize for the winning team!
 The obvious choice is $$, but passing around a trophy is fun as well (My league has a crown made of felt roses)

 - Have each player/team create a Team Name